-- 1. Demonstrate a foundational understanding of content and pedagogical knowledge of literacy instruction in order to cultivate a literacy rich environment. - 2.
-Demonstrate a foundational understanding of the impact and process of literacy acquisition and child development as it relates to the uniqueness of each student (e.g. culture, socioeconomic status, ability) and be able to support instruction that responds to these differences. - 3.
-Create and support a school culture and environment that: - a.
-Sees language diversity as a strength; - b.
-Values and uses diverse literacy resources; and - c.
-Provides all readers with access to highly effective teachers. - 4.
-Through a shared vision, collaboratively develop evidence-based literacy goals for the purpose of increasing student achievement. - 5.
-Employ effective human and fiscal resources that align to the shared vision and evidence-based goals related to literacy. - 6.
-Modify scheduling, staffing, and instructional groupings as a means to maximize student growth in literacy. - 7.
-Identify purposeful and appropriate data-driven assessments based on student literacy data and demonstrate an understanding of how to support implementation of appropriate interventions. - 8.
-Use, and recognize the importance of, outcome data in developing and implementing school structures and policies that support student growth in literacy.
-Specifically, leaders should be prepared to facilitate teams in the analysis and interpretation of relevant literacy data to inform decision making (e.g., intervention selection, intervention placement, professional development goals, etc.) - 9.
-Support the development and planning of professional learning activities that are grounded in effective practices of literacy. - 10.
-Ensure professional learning opportunities for educators related to literacy are grounded in formative and summative data, differentiated, builds capacity of all educators, and are on-going and sustainable.
+- 3. Identify the characteristics of dyslexia and provide effective instruction for teaching students with these characteristics using evidence-based, multisensory interventions. - (b) Demonstrate a foundational understanding of the impact and process of literacy acquisition and child development as it relates to the uniqueness of each student (e.g. culture, socioeconomic status, ability) and be able to support instruction that responds to these differences. - (c) Create and support a school culture and environment that: - 1.
+Sees language diversity as a strength; - 2.
+Values and uses diverse literacy resources; and - 3.
+Provides all readers with access to highly effective teachers. - (d) Through a shared vision, collaboratively develop evidence-based literacy goals for the purpose of increasing student achievement. - (e) Employ effective human and fiscal resources that align to the shared vision and evidence-based goals related to literacy. - (f) Modify scheduling, staffing, and instructional groupings as a means to maximize student growth in literacy. - (g) Identify purposeful and appropriate data-driven assessments (including screeners, diagnostic, and progress monitoring) based on student literacy data and demonstrate an understanding of how to support implementation of appropriate interventions and improve reading instruction for students. - (h) Identify purposeful and appropriate assessments (including screeners, diagnostic, and progress monitoring for characteristics of dyslexia and demonstrate an understanding of how to support implementation of appropriate interventions. - Use, and recognize the importance of, outcome data in developing and implementing evidence-based school structures and policies that support student growth in literacy.
+Specifically, leaders should be prepared to facilitate teams in the analysis and interpretation of relevant literacy data to inform decision making (e.g., intervention selection, intervention placement, professional development goals, etc.) - (j) Support the development and planning of professional learning activities that are grounded in effective evidence-based practices of literacy and high-quality instructional materials.